 We woke up early the next day and had some coffee at the cabin before venturing on to our next destination.

 Well, maybe a quick pit stop for treats thanks to Route 8 Donuts.

 Eventually we arrived at our next destination which was located just outside of Asheville, NC.
-Since we were travelling during Memorial Day Weekend, we wanted to make sure that we were able to book all of our lodging and campsites in advance.
+Since we were traveling during Memorial Day Weekend, we wanted to make sure that we were able to book all of our lodging and campsites in advance.
 We used a site called Hipcamp* which lets you book not only campgrounds in your area, but also unique private listings as well.
-This campsite we stayed out was on the top of a mountain on someone’s private land.
+This campsite we stayed at was on the top of a mountain on someone’s private land.
 It’s about a mile up but once you get there, you basically have the entire mountain top to yourself.

 And the views aren’t too shabby…

 After we set up our tent we headed over to Pisgah National Forest for a hike.
 We wound up on an easy little hike that led us to some pretty incredible vistas.

 We took more of the Blue Ridge Parkway home.
 Driving down the road turned out to be one of our favorite aspects of the trip.

 Back at camp, we lit up the fire, roasted some hot dogs and hunkered down in the tent to prepare of an early start the next morning.